How to make cherry butter using a glut of sweet cherries.

 Notes

-- I don't like adding spices to the cherry butter, but if you like, you can add some cinnamon and vanilla and even cardamom and some nutmeg, to taste.
+- Spices are optional: I don't like adding spices to the cherry butter, but if you like, you can add cinnamon, vanilla, cardamom, and nutmeg, to taste.

 Don Jensen says